ajpaul18/ajpaul18.github.io/about.md

 permalink: /about/
 ---

-AJ PAUL
+AJ PAUL \
-Automation Analyst at CenITex
+Automation Analyst at CenITeX \
-Since 2017
+Since 2017 \

 ### More Information